Common-Law Copyright Rules

 Report the Infringement With DoNotPay

 The DMCA copyright infringement notice is the best tool for dealing with copyright infringement, but drafting this notice can be difficult.
-There are several mandatory sections, and the overall style of the notice has to be of a professionally composed legal document.
+There are several mandatory sections, and the overall style of the notice has to be of a professionally composed document.

 DoNotPay, an award-winning app, will make sure you have full DMCA protection in no time.
 We will generate the notice and send it to the Internet Service Provider hosting the infringing website.
 You only need to look for the results in the My Disputes tab on your Dashboard.